johanbissemattsson/debout-pour-les-enfants/src/pages/en/about-us.md

 ![null](/img/bg-about-senegal.jpg)

-Senegal has signed the UN Convention on the Rights of the Child but does not do enough to follow it.
-The Taliban is a problem that has been noted in recent years but changes are delaying.
+Senegal has signed the UN Convention on the Rights of the Child.
+The talibés is a problem that has been noted in recent years but changes are delaying.

-In the center we have in Ziguinchor we want to give the children, primarily the Taliban, an opportunity to be ordinary children playing, playing soccer, drawing and reading books.
-We also want to teach French, which is the official language of Senegal, and also in English.
+In the center we have in Ziguinchor we want to give the children, primarily the talibés, an opportunity to be ordinary children playing, playing soccer, drawing and reading books.
+We also want to teach French, which is the official language of Senegal, and also English.
 When the children grow older they realize that they need to learn something more than the Quran and they are very motivated for study.